Image of person arranging items on a mood board

 • Celebrate small victories, not just big wins.

 Many people find it easy to show kindness to others but struggle to extend the same compassion to themselves.
+This struggle is not to understated - some of us find it really hard to do.
 Self-compassion is not self-pity or weakness — it’s the practice of treating yourself with the same care you would offer a loved one.
 In therapy, self-compassion is a key part of emotional recovery and personal growth.

 Self-compassion means recognizing your pain, validating your feelings, and responding to yourself with understanding rather than judgment.